gesistsa/rang/README.md

 [groundhog](https://github.com/CredibilityLab/groundhog),
 [miniCRAN](https://github.com/andrie/miniCRAN), and
 [Require](https://github.com/PredictiveEcology/Require) should be used.
-One can think of gran as an archaeological tool.
+One can think of rang as an archaeological tool.

 To reconstruct a historical R computational environment, this package assumes only the availability of source packages on CRAN.
 The